-The majority of KWC's biology department graduates pursue the B.S. degree and seek admission to medical, dental, pharmacy, physical therapy, physician assistant, optometry, or veterinary school.
+The majority of KWC's biology graduates pursue the B.S. degree and seek admission to medical, dental, pharmacy, physical therapy, physician assistant, optometry, or veterinary school.

 Many of the undergraduate courses required by these schools are included in the B.S. degree curriculum.
 In addition, the curriculum is designed to include course work that will prepare the student for admission examinations such as the Medical College Admissions Test (MCAT), Dental Admissions Test (DAT), etc. Student success at gaining admission is also a function of earning a competitive G.P.A.

 All biology majors are encouraged to complete an independent laboratory, field or library research project.
 Students can participate in a summer research program or carry out directed student research during their junior or senior year.
 Presentation of their project can be during BIO/ZOO 4114 Senior Seminar.